OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/extension-compatibility.md

 ![](images/extension-version-choice.png)

-### Extension Upgrades in TFS 2015 Updates 2, 3, and 4, and TFS 2017 RTM
+### Extension upgrades in TFS 2015 updates 2, 3, and 4, and TFS 2017 RTM

 :::warning
 Extension updates that increment major versions (e.g. 1.2.28 to 2.0.63) are breaking changes!
 Your build definitions will need to be updated before they can be successfully run again.